Trade Forex Trading

 Therefore it means 1 Euro = 1.4500 US dollars

-Base Currency and Variable Currency - Example of exchange rates on MetaTrader 4 Software
+Base Currency and Variable Currency - Example of exchange rates on MT4 Platform Software

-Example of Forex Currency Quote - How to Read a Forex Base Currency vs Variable Currency - How to Interpret Base Currency vs Variable Currency
+Example of Currency Quote - How to Read a Forex Base Currency vs Variable Currency

-Market Watch Window on MetaTrader 4 - Base Currency and Variable Currency
+Market Watch Window in MetaTrader 4 - Base Currency and Variable Currency

 The above are examples of EURUSD and GBPUSD pairs.

-Where to Get Forex Trading Quotes from MT4
+Where to Get Forex Quotes from MetaTrader 4

-To get the Base Currency and Variable Currency quotes display window on the MetaTrader 4 platform, follow these instructions, Click "View" Menu as shown below, then click "Market Watch" window.
+To get the Base Currency and Variable Currency quotes display window on the MT4 platform, follow these instructions, Click 'View' Menu as shown below, then click 'Market Watch' window.

-Where to Get Forex Quotes from MT4 Platform - How to Read a Forex Base Currency and Variable Currency - How Do I Interpret Base Currency and Variable Currency in Trading Forex?
+Where to Get Forex Quotes from MT4 Software - How to Read a Forex Base Currency and Variable Currency

 Base Currency and Variable Currency From Market Watch

-The Market Watch window will display all the Forex quotes of the various currency pairs as shown below.
+The Market Watch window will list all the quotes of the various forex pairs as shown below.

-How Do I Read Forex Base Currency and Variable Currency? - How to Interpret Base Currency and Variable Currency in Trading
+How to Analyze Base Currency and Variable Currency in Trading

-List of Currency Quotes Displayed on MetaTrader 4 - Base Currency and Variable Currency
+Listing of Currency Quotes Displayed in MetaTrader 4 - Base Currency and Variable Currency

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency and Variable Currency

-From 2010, Forex Brokers started to implement the fifth decimal quotes, the fifth point is known as the fractional Pip.
-Before this all quotes were 4 decimal places and that is when the last point was referred to as a pip.
-Therefore, when trading always use the fourth point and not the fifth decimal as the pip value.
+From 2010, Brokers started to implement the 5th decimal quotes, the fifth point is referred to as the fractional Pip.
+Before this all the quotes were 4 decimal points & that's when the last point was referred to as a pip.
+Therefore, when trading always use the 4th point & not the 5th decimal as the pip value.

-If you trade with a broker using 5 points (all brokers now use 5 decimal point format), then 1 fractional pip which is the 5th decimal place, will be equal to 1 dollar per 1 standard contract.
-However, this is just the Fraction of a pip and not the original Pip.
-To Make up one Point you will have to use 10 points, (it is like rounding off to the fourth decimal point).
+If you trade with a online broker using 5 points (all brokers now use 5 decimal point format), then 1 fractional pip which is the fifth decimal point, will be equal to $1 dollar per 1 standard contract.
+However, this is just the Fraction of a pip & not the original Pip.
+To Make up one Point you'll have to use 10 points, (it is like rounding off to the fourth decimal point).

 Example: for 4 Digits Forex Trading Quotes Format